zicklag/blog/src/content/blog/introducing-the-leaf-protocol/index.md

 fact, it's actually just a thin layer on top of the [Willow Protocol][wp].

-The Willow Protocol is a work-in-progress protocol specification that satisfies all of our needs for a privacy-preserving, local-first, data replication protocol.
+The Willow Protocol is a work-in-progress protocol specification that satisfies all of our needs for privacy-preserving, local-first, data replication.
 The only thing we felt was missing was a data format.

 Willow only lets you read and write one kind of data: **bytes**.